-In this matter, Employee submits that he "was never evaluated or observed....he received a rating of exceeds expectations for the previous two years.
-I've never received a complaint or any disciplinary action oral or written in the 7 years of my employment."
+In this matter, Employee states that he "was setup by the circumstances to be riffed.
+I feel that my dismissal was not in line with the spirit of the RIF..."
+Employee further contends that his termination was unjust since he was never observed in the classroom.
+He also notes that his performance review had been "meets expectations" for the two (2) years prior to the RIF.
 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code.
 Agency explains that each school was identified as a separate competitive area, and each position title a separate competitive level.
-Anacostia Senior High School was determined to be a competitive area, and the Music Teacher position a competitive level.
+Woodson was determined to be a competitive area, and the Math Teacher position a competitive level.
 Agency also asserts that it provided Employee with thirty (30) days written notice prior to the RIF effective date.

-Here, Anacostia Senior High School was identified as a competitive area, and Music Teacher on the ET-15 pay plan was determined to be the competitive level in which Employee competed.
+Here, Woodson was identified as a competitive area, and Math Teacher on the ET-15 pay plan was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there were six (6) Math Teachers subject to the RIF.
+Of the six (6) Math Teacher positions, one (1) position was identified to be abolished.